-Your Bailey Approach motorhome has three warranties:-

-3 Year Base Vehicle Warranty - Provided by Peugeot

-The Bailey motorhome is a coach-built model which utilises a Peugeot base vehicle.
-Peugeot provides a manufacturer's warranty for the base vehicle supplied which is subject to the terms and conditions laid down in their handbook.
+Your Bailey motorhome has three warranties 3 Year Base Vehicle Warranty - Provided by Peugeot for the base vehicle supplied which is subject to the terms and conditions laid down in their handbook.
 All enquiries relating to this warranty should be directed to your local Peugeot Service Agent.